Active Writing (Part 2): Active Language (Grammar, sentence structure, linguistics)

 For example, this sentence still smells like a pig: “Of that substance to which Richard was most disinclined ever to confront, he promised himself never again to touch it to his lips.”

 Keep your message simple.
 What’s the idea you’re trying to impart here?
-It’s: Richard hated chocolate, right?
+Basically, it’s that: Richard hated chocolate, right?

 So how might one say that creatively?
 How about: Richard couldn’t understand the world’s love affair with chocolate.
 On his tongue, the candy oozed like motor oil, and tasted, to his best perception, like dirty butter.